grichardsldn/plugin-testbed/README.md

-# Testbench
+# plugin testbed
-A basic MPE capable synthesier plug-in with IGraphics GUI
+Boilerplate for experimenting with audio processing using the wonderful iPlug2 framework.